Traveling & Breastfeeding

 Weekends/Holidays: 9 am - 8 pm ET

-3+ Days before travel you can also request special assistance/help if needed:
+3+ Days before travel you can also request special assistance/help from TSA Cares.

 Remember, MOST parents experience no issues when flying with breast milk.
 However, it is good to know your rights and what to expect so that you can advocate for yourself if needed.

-As you prepare, check out this tips below and follow Sarah Wells Bags collaborator and travel resource partner, Carrie-Ellen, on Instagram @TravelBoundMom
+As you prepare, check out these tips below and follow Sarah Wells Bags collaborator and travel resource partner, Carrie-Ellen, on Instagram @TravelBoundMom.

 Information here applies to the USA - International tips coming soon!